DataFire/Integrations/integrations/generated/amazonaws_rds/README.md

   * items [String](#string)

 ### AuthorizationAlreadyExistsFault
-* AuthorizationAlreadyExistsFault `object`: The specified CIDRIP or EC2 security group is already authorized for the specified DB security group.
+* AuthorizationAlreadyExistsFault `object`: The specified CIDRIP or Amazon EC2 security group is already authorized for the specified DB security group.

 ### AuthorizationNotFoundFault
-* AuthorizationNotFoundFault `object`: <p>Specified CIDRIP or EC2 security group is not authorized for the specified DB security group.</p> <p>RDS may not also be authorized via IAM to perform necessary actions on your behalf.</p>
+* AuthorizationNotFoundFault `object`: <p>The specified CIDRIP or Amazon EC2 security group isn't authorized for the specified DB security group.</p> <p>RDS also may not be authorized by using IAM to perform necessary actions on your behalf.</p>

 ### AuthorizationQuotaExceededFault
-* AuthorizationQuotaExceededFault `object`: DB security group authorization quota has been reached.
+* AuthorizationQuotaExceededFault `object`: The DB security group authorization quota has been reached.

 ### AuthorizeDBSecurityGroupIngressMessage
 * AuthorizeDBSecurityGroupIngressMessage `object`: <p/>